-The Departments of Advertising and Journalism offer graduate programs leading to Master of Science degrees in Advertising and in Journalism.
-The Department of Media and Cinema Studies offers an undergraduate and graduate Minor in Cinema Studies.
-The College also offers an interdisciplinary program leading to a Doctor of Philosophy degree in communications and media.
+The Departments of Advertising and Journalism offer graduate programs leading to Master of Science degrees in Advertising and Journalism.
+The Department of Media and Cinema Studies offers an undergraduate and a graduate minor in Cinema Studies.
+The College also offers an interdisicplinary program leading to a Doctor of Philosophy degree in communications and media.

-High school seniors and transfer students from another institution should contact the Office of Admissions and Records for admission requirements and applications for a specific term.
+High school seniors and transfer students from another institution should contact the Office of Undergraduate Admissions for admission requirements and applications for a specific term.

 Current University of Illinois students who will have completed at least one year on the Urbana-Champaign campus should apply during the first weeks of the semester during which they will complete their 30th hour of course credit.
 Successful applicants will be admitted for the following semester.
 Applications also will be accepted from more advanced students provided that by the end of the semester in which they apply, they will have completed no more than 90 hours.
 Forms are available on the College web site.
 Specific deadlines are cited on the forms.

 Students seeking to transfer from another university may apply early in the spring semester provided they will have completed at least 30 transferable hours by the end of the spring semester.
 Hours planned during upcoming summer semesters are not considered.
-Forms are available from the University Office of Admissions and Records.
+Applications are available from the Office of Undergraduate Admissions.